Ashville, Ohio: Government

 Ashville is governed by the mayor–council system of government.
 It consists of a mayor and six council members at-large, all elected by village residents.
 Since 1985, elected offices are non-partisan and serve four-year terms.

 Mayor

 The mayor is responsible for overseeing the village's police department, appointing and managing village employees, presiding over Mayor's Court, and overseeing the village's finances.
 In addition to independent duties, the mayor is the president of the Council, but does not vote unless there is a tie.

-The current mayor of Ashville is Steve Welsh who is the first elected mayor following the death of Charles (Chuck) Wise who was the longest serving mayor, having served in the capacity for 22 years.
+The current mayor of Ashville is Roger Clark who was appointed following the resignation of Steve Welsh.